RocketCommunicationsInc/astro-www/src/pages/components/date-picker.md

 ### Time Format

-- Default: 24-hour time format (Thh:mm:ss.ssssss)
+- Default: 24-hour time format (Thh:mm\:ss.ssssss)
 - Format Guidance: Aligns with ISO 8601 including the T separator embedded in a full date-time string before the time section and the UTC offset indicator (e.g. Z) at the end of the string.
 In this case, Z stands for Zero Offset from Coordinated Universal Time.
 Z is frequently referred to as Zulu time in aviation and military contexts.

 ## Examples